 DOCSHOP

-DOCSHOP is a five-day filmmaker's forum and industry conference that takes place every year during the Big Sky Documentary Film Festival.
-Geared towards filmmakers, innovators, students, and media industry leaders, the conference engages with cutting-edge ideas that are shaping the field of documentary film today.
+DocShop is a five-day filmmaker’s forum and industry conference held each year during the Big Sky Documentary Film Festival.
+Designed for filmmakers, innovators, students, and industry leaders, the program engages with the ideas, challenges, and opportunities shaping the documentary field today.

 Big Sky embraces filmmakers with genuine warmth.
 Missoula’s mountain-town is the perfect backdrop for meaningful connections—a rare festival that celebrates documentary as its heartbeat rather than a sidebar.